mikailkhona/Mod_Cog/README.md

 If you have questions or suggestions (or find mistakes) please email me at mikailkhona@gmail.com.

 ## BibTeX Citation
-If you use Mod-Cog in a scientific publication, we would appreciate using the following citations
+If you use Mod-Cog in a scientific publication, we would appreciate using the following citation:

 Winning the lottery with neurobiology: faster learning on many cognitive tasks with fixed sparse RNNs